Story by Claire Warner, CHC Communications

 Illustration by Kei Kort, CHC Communications

-Clark Honors College Interim Dean Carol Stabile was looking to bring together members of the CHC community to talk about an issue that was very much on the minds of students, faculty, staff, and alumni.
+Clark Honors College Acting Dean Carol Stabile was looking to bring together members of the CHC community to talk about an issue that was very much on the minds of students, faculty, staff, and alumni.